divyamamgai/ProjectLocus/README.md

 # ProjectLocus
 The effective or perceived location of something abstract.

-A Space Shooter Multiplayer projectLocus for Android.
+A multi-platform multiplayer PvP arena shooter built using technologies like Java, libGDX and KryoNet.